Biden, Sanders Highlight Familiar Split In Democratic Party

 That is not popular with progressives who want bold change, and they don't trust Biden to hold the line on those principles.

-"I will be damned if the same politicians who refused to act then [in recent decades] are going to try to come back today and say we need to find a middle-of-the-road approach to save our lives," Progressive star Alexandria Ocasio-Cortez of New York said after hearing Biden could be crafting a "middle-of-the-road" climate change approach.
+"I will be damned if the same politicians who refused to act then [in recent decades] are going to try to come back today and say we need to find a middle-of-the-road approach to save our lives," progressive star Rep. Alexandria Ocasio-Cortez of New York said after hearing Biden could be crafting a "middle-of-the-road" climate change approach.

 The split comes down to unity versus anger, restoration versus revolution.

 "It's a political revolution" that's needed, said Larry Cohen, head of Our Revolution, an outside group supporting Sanders that grew out of his 2016 campaign.
-"Restoration in this country-- what period are we going to go back to?
+"Restoration in this country — what period are we going to go back to?
 The period of Jim Crow?
 State militias?
 We are moving forward, not restoration.
 To build a democracy here, it has to be inclusive — in a meaningful way."

 There are warning signs for both Biden and Sanders.
 The Democratic takeover of the House was fueled in 2018 by women.
-And a Pew poll out Thursday found women, especially women under 50, were far less enthusiastic about voting for a white male than for a woman.
+And a Pew poll out Thursday found that women, especially those under 50, were far less enthusiastic about voting for a white male than for a woman.

-And there are some two dozen candidates for Democrats to choose from, including prominent women like Sens.
+And there are nearly two dozen candidates for Democrats to choose from, including prominent women like Sens.
 Kamala Harris of California, Elizabeth Warren of Massachusetts, Amy Klobuchar of Minnesota and Kirsten Gillibrand of New York, who will be fanning out this Memorial Day weekend from Iowa to New Hampshire.

-So far, Biden and Sanders have stood out, but the campaign is about to enter into an important next phase – debate season beginning next month.
-Those will be, for many voters, their first introduction to some of these candidates – and someone could break out.
+So far, Biden and Sanders have stood out, but the campaign is about to enter an important next phase; debate season begins next month.
+Those events will be, for many voters, their introduction to some of these candidates – and someone could break out.

 "This is why the debates are going to be so important," Finney said, "because, right now, it's hard to get a sense of their strength in terms of how they're doing with voters, because there are 23 of them. ...
 Seeing how they engage each other will give us a lot more information on the strength of these candidates."